oaripay/ebsi-core-services/README.md

 # Ledger API

 API to interact with Besu API and Hyperledger Fabric API.
 In the `packages/` folder, you will find both apis.
+Besu API is based on NodeJS.
+Fabric API is based on Java.

 In development, you can run both project separately.
 Refer to their own documentation for more information.